0xNaN/twitter-crop-bias/README.md

 **Note**:
 - I've noticed that emoji are rasterized when posted but I can't be sure that the input to the automatic cropping was the image+emoji since it is now disabled [3].
-- This analysis is not based on real data and it is likely that the algorithm will prefer natural looking images (e.g: real faces) rather than emoji.
+- This analysis is not based on real data (i.e: created from the offical Twitter App) but it is synthetized.
+- The natural next step should be to check if this bias disappear when emoji are applied to natural images.
+It is likely that the algorithm will prefer natural looking images (e.g: real faces) rather than emoji.
 - This analysis lacks other experiments to understand _why_ this happen, but it is likely that light-skin-tone images have a better contrast.
 This may explain why dark-skin-tone are preferred versus medium-skin-tone.
 - The risk of harm is extremely low, but can be interesting to reason if it is right to consider stickers in the process of saliency detection or apply them later.